 Learning Spanish is fun.
 Spanish is a fiesta.
-Spanish are the lyrics of many a passionate song and Spanish are the names of many a rico dish.
+Spanish are the lyrics of many a passionate song and Spanish are the names of many a mouthwatering dish.
 It’s (relatively) easy, energetic, has great music and food: in short, one of the coolest languages to study, and there is plenty of learning material available because of all those North Americans studying it.
 Here are some of my favorite resources.

 This is a really great YouTube channel offering audio for learning a growing number of languages.
 It uses its own ‘Thinking Method’, which teaches you a language through providing you with a logical way to remember grammar and vocabulary.
 It makes you understand the language instead of merely showing what it looks like.
 You for example don’t just memorize a new word, but get to derive it from words you already know: this works especially well with English and Latin languages, because you can ‘transfer’ a lot of words from English into Spanish (thanks to William the Conquerer).

-I confess that I really like this series about a group of adolescents and their problems – silly but very educational!
+I confess that I really enjoyed this series about a group of adolescents and their problems – silly but very educational!
 It is produced especially for people learning the language: the level of the dialogues increases with every episode (all subtitled) and thus perfectly functions as a support to regular grammar and vocabulary lessons.

 Lists of the most frequently used words in a language are very efficient ways of learning vocabulary and this one is particularly nice as it features example sentences for every word – not to mention because it’s available for free in PDF.